JaeHoanKim/JaeHoanKim.github.io/_projects/2021-01-01-AI Tech Play.md

 -	Led the Technology Team to deliver free AI education to 200+ middle school students struck by COVID-19

--   Created a coding education booklet based on the autonomous RACECAR code materials from MIT LincolnLab.
+-   Created a coding education booklet based on the autonomous RACECAR code materials from MIT Lincoln Lab.

 -	Uploaded a video with detailed explanation about tasks in the booklet.